aamandaericson/Rock-Paper-Scissors-/README.md

 * Score
   * The score section displays yours and the computers current score.
+  * When either the user score or the computer score reaches 5 the user will recive an alert box which displays who won as well as a promt to press ok to restart the game.
   * There is also a possibility for the user to click the reset score button to make the scores go back to zero.

   ![Image of score and reset button](assets/images/score.PNG)